Francis Doe: Club career

 Doe signed with D.C.
 United after a short trial in April 2008.
 Since his arrival, Doe has scored in every competition for United, including both goals in the club's 2–1 league win over the New England Revolution on 16 October 2008.
 Doe was waived by D.C.
 United on 24 April 2009, to make room on the roster for new signing Avery John.

 In summer 2009, Doe was approached by African Club of the Century Al Ahly, who thought of him as an ideal replacement for their recently departed top goalscorer Flavio Amado.
-After only one week of negotiations Doe decided to try his luck in a second spell in home Africa and signed to the Egyptian Premier League on 14 July 2009, on a free transfer.
+After only one week of negotiations, Doe decided to try his luck in a second spell in home Africa and signed to the Egyptian Premier League on 14 July 2009, on a free transfer.
 He has featured for Al Ahly in Wembley Cup friendly tournament, playing against Celtic FC and Barcelona FC.
 Doe scored his first goal with Al Ahly on His debut against Ghazl El-Mehalla on 6 August 2009 to secure Al Ahly's 2–0 win in the opening match of the season.

-In January 2012, Doe officially joined the Malaysian club, Terengganu FA for the 2012 Malaysia Super League season.
-He would finish the season joint top scorer in the league, with 15 goals.
+In January 2012, Doe officially joined the Malaysian club Terengganu FA for the 2012 Malaysia Super League season.
+He would finish the season joint top scorer in the league with 15 goals.

 After a season with Terengganu, Doe joined another Malaysian team Selangor FA for the 2013 Malaysia Super League.
-Doe is one of the most powerful and sharp strikes in Malaysia super league, and for the 2014 season, he plays for Malaysia Super League club, Kelantan FA.
+Doe is one of the most powerful and sharp strikes in the Malaysia Super League, and for the 2014 season, he plays for Malaysia Super League club, Kelantan FA.

 His first appearance in a competitive league saw he had scored the first goal when assisting NS Matrix F.C.
-3-1 victory over DRB-Hicom F.C. at Hang Jebat Stadium, Melaka.
+3–1 victory over DRB-Hicom F.C. at Hang Jebat Stadium, Melaka.

+In August 2025, after a five-year break in his career, and at the age of 39, he signed with Malaysia A1 Semi-Pro League club Kelantan WTS.